-- To allow for the installation of the Deformable Secondary Mirror, UT4 will not be available during part of Period 92.
-Large Programmes using SINFONI should take this limited availability of SINFONI into account. - PARSEC, the laser currently used by the Laser Guide Star Facility will likely be decommissioned during Period 90 and be replaced by a prototype of the laser to be used by the coming AOF.
-As a consequence, no LGS-assisted observations will take place during a period of ≈ 10 weeks, currently scheduled from end of October 2012 to early January 2013. - The Laser Guide Star Facility is expected to be decommissioned during Period 92 to allow for the installation of the Deformable Secondary Mirror on UT4, part of the Adaptive Optics Facility.
+- In order to allow for the installation of the Deformable Secondary Mirror, UT4 will not be available during part of Period 92.
+Large Programmes using SINFONI should take this limited availability of SINFONI into account. - The Laser Guide Star Facility is expected to be decommissioned during Period 92 to allow for the installation of the Deformable Secondary Mirror on UT4, part of the Adaptive Optics Facility.
 All programmes requiring its use should therefore be completed by then.